algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 Three different modes are being set for the device:

-- The first mode is the lock mode, it will turn on the **motion detector**[^5], the NFC and the bluetooth, other **modules**[^6] could be activate depending on the situation such as the alarm if impact has been detected;
+- The first mode is the lock mode, which will turn on the **motion detector**[^5], the NFC and the Bluetooth, other **modules**[^6] could be activated depending on the situation such as the alarm if an impact has been detected;
-- The second one is the unlock mode, it consist of switching on only the bluetooth and the NFC one, allowing us to economise energy in the battery;
+- The second one is the unlock mode, whiwh consist of switching on only the Bluetooth and the NFC, allowing us to economise energy in the battery;
-- Finally we would have the sleep mode which will be used when you don't need to use the device, like this it would not activate the alarm accidentally, only the NFC would be activated.
+- Finally, we would have the sleep mode which will be used when you don't need to use the device, it would not activate the alarm accidentally, only the NFC would be activated.

 #### ➭ **GPS removal**